24th Annual Baylor College of Medicine GI and Liver Course: Innovations and Advances For Your Practice

 1709 Dryden Rd, Houston, TX 77030

 Hybrid Conference.
-Zoom link will be emailed learners by April 10th, for any questions email [email protected].
+Zoom link will be emailed learners by April 10th, for any questions email baylorgi@bcm.edu

-Online Registration closed on April 9th, 2024 at 5:00 PM CT.
+Online Registration will close on April 9th, 2025 at 9:00 PM CT.

 Onsite Registration will be available at the conference.